Lens: 35mm f3.7/55mm 5.6

 the required goods

 In terms of cons the focus confirmation chime is identical to the photo taken chime.
-The battery door is fragile and it eats batteries like other cameras of its time.
-Bafflingly unlike the DC-1 it doesn't take video, only audio and photos with audio clips.
+The shutter releases only after focus confirmation which makes it feel unresponsive.
+The battery door is fragile and it eats batteries.
+Unlike the DC-1 it doesn't record 5-second clips of video, only audio or photos with audio.
+There's no exposure readouts like most other consumers cameras of its age.
+Color balance can be changed between 3 settings but it's unintuitively unmarked and hidden away.

-wow it's hard getting good images, every photo turns into a flat overcast day like you've just been jailed to Jeju or Aberdeen.
-I vaguely remember using an old Olympus mju that used XD cards 15 years ago but my standards must've been low.
+1996 is too early for normal looking images, every photo turns into a flat overcast day like you've just been jailed to Jeju or Aberdeen.
+The chromatic aberration and noise at all ISO levels makes it abundantly clear which era this camera is from.
+I vaguely remember using an old Olympus mju Fujifilm A210 that used XD cards 15 years ago but my standards must've been lower it took much better photos.

 5/5/2023